sx5/Discord-ID-Scraper/README.md

 # Discord-ID-Scraper

-> made by EX but he never publicized it
+> Fetches member ID's in a discord server \\ Made by EX but he never publicized it
 -----------------------------------------
 * Edit the fetchmembers.py file and replace the token, server ID and channel ID.
-* It'll then scrape the ID's and write them in a users.txt file.
+* Then run it to scrape the ID's and it'll write them in a users.txt file.